Lilly Supply home

 Severe stomach problems.
 Stomach problems, sometimes severe, have been reported in people who use Zepbound.
 Tell your healthcare provider if you have stomach problems that are severe or will not go away.

-Kidney problems (kidney failure).
+Dehydration leading to kidney problems.
 Diarrhea, nausea, and vomiting may cause a loss of fluids (dehydration), which may cause kidney problems.
 It is important for you to drink fluids to help reduce your chance of dehydration.
+Tell your healthcare provider right away if you have nausea, vomiting, or diarrhea that does not go away.

 Gallbladder problems.
 Gallbladder problems have happened in some people who use Zepbound.
 Tell your healthcare provider right away if you get symptoms of gallbladder problems, which may include pain in your upper stomach (abdomen), fever, yellowing of skin or eyes (jaundice), or clay-colored stools.